Girl of My Dreams (album): Singles

-Four singles have been released from Girl of My Dreams: "Her Body Is Bible", "Becky's So Hot", "Sting" and "Better Version".
+Four singles have been released from Girl of My Dreams: "Her Body Is Bible", "Becky's So Hot", "Sting" and "Better Version" with Kelsea Ballerini.
 A deluxe edition of the album was released on November 18, 2022, which was promoted by the single "Suckerpunch" as well as the previously released single, "Healing".

 Critical reception

 Girl of My Dreams received generally favorable reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received a weighted average score of 73, indicating "generally favorable reviews".